Stjaertfena/lab-2-undoing-changes/README.md

 1. Verify that the branch got created correctly by viewing your latest commit in the terminal as well as in **gitk**.
   ```
   E.g.
-  $ git show main --no-patch --oneline
+  $ git log --graph --oneline --no-patch

-  501d07c (HEAD -> main, feature-foo) Foo
+  * 501d07c (HEAD -> main, feature-foo) Baz
+  * a9904a1 Bar
+  * 3687568 Foo
+  * 848020f (origin/main) Init repo
   ```
   ![History 1](./docs/history-1.png)
+  Above history is just an example, your's will be different but should still be three commits ahead of `origin/main`!

-1. Push your **new** branch to your remote fork, so it's safely stored on the server (but don't push **main**).
-Pushing a non checkedout branch can be done with: `$ git push origin feature-foo`
+1. Push your **new** branch to your remote fork, so it's safely stored on the server (but don't push **main**!).
+Pushing a non checked-out branch can be done with: `$ git push origin feature-foo`

 1. With the commits stored in your new branch, it's now time to reset `main` so it's in synch with origin.
 Or in other words, move our local `main` branch back to point to the same commit as `origin/main`.
   ```
-  E.g. below command would do the trick if main is currently checkedout
+  E.g. below command would do the trick if main is currently checked-out
   $ git reset --hard origin/main
   ```

   You are all done when history resembles something like this (_main_ and _origin/main_ should be in sync and your feature branch should be three commits ahead):
   ![History 1](./docs/history-2.png)
+  _Above picture doesn't contain a remote-tracking branch for feature-foo, but yours should._

   and `git status` tells you:
   ```